 Because of the safety concerns and social distancing recommendations brought on by the COVID-19 pandemic, more people are shopping online than ever before.
 The brick-and-mortar store is falling behind.
 To better welcome these newly converted e-commerce shoppers, as well as returning customers, brands big and small are laser-focused on improving their website and digital experience.
 The homepage is the new storefront.

 But there’s more to it than offering an intuitive checkout process or generous return policies or some nice clip art of puppies Today’s consumers expect only the best from the brands they support.
 And they’re willing to pay for it.

 To meet the needs of these shoppers, e-commerce brands and retailers can look to their brick-and-mortar channels (or their brick-and-mortar competition) for inspiration.

-Bringing the social proof of in-person shopping online
+Bring the social proof of brick-and-mortar shopping online

 Perhaps the biggest benefit brick-and-mortar stores have over e-commerce retailers is the sheer amount of social proof inherent to the in-store shopping experience.

 What is social proof?
 When we’re in a store, we can see what other people have in their carts.
 If we’re feeling chatty, we might even ask another shopper what they think about a product.
 Shop assistants are also on-hand to answer questions and offer recommendations.

 The best way to bring that social proof to your omnichannel experience is to pack your website and product pages with user-generated content (UGC).
 By sharing photos, reviews, and ratings from other customers, you’re giving shoppers a wealth of information they might not find in a typical product description.

 You’re also building trust.
 Almost 80% of customers said UGC highly impacts their purchasing decisions.
 When compared to other forms of social proof, advice from other customers is considered more trustworthy.
 In one survey, 76% of consumers said they trust online reviews as much as a recommendation from their friends and family.